Hey Kids (Start Here)

 “0600,” Young said.
 “I want this cleaned up by 0630.”

-“No what time is it really?”
-Eli said.
+“No, but what time is it really?”
+Eli mumbled.
 “Earth time.”

-“There is no more Earth time,” Young growled.
-“We’re on Atlantis time now.
-And it’s 0630.
+“There is no Earth time,” Young said.
+“We’re on Atlantis time, and it’s 0600.
 We’re gonna have a briefing in here as soon as Rush is released from the infirmary.
-Pick a room, move in, and clean this place up.
+Pick a room beyond the security station, move in, and clean this place up.
 You can’t live in the common area.”

-“The boss said we’re staying on Earth time,” Eli said blearily.
+“The boss said he and I are staying on Earth time,” Eli objected.

-“You’re not the boss,” Eli muttered sulkily, but he got unsteadily to his feet and started in on the candy bar wrappers.
+“You’re not the boss.”
+Eli got unsteadily to his feet and started on the candy bar wrappers.
 “Where’s the garbage, even?”

-“Figure it out, boy wonder,” Young threw back over his shoulder, and left the suite.
+“Figure it out, boy wonder,” Young threw back over his shoulder as he headed for the vestibule and the exit beyond.

 The morning wind was cool and smelled like the sea.
-Young walked the span between the Nautilus Suite and the Sand Suite and gently tapped the door, wondering if Jackson was awake.
+Young walked the span between the Nautilus Suite and the Sand Suite, then gently tapped the door, wondering if Jackson was awake.

 No answer.